-- Online Enrollment: Parents and guardians with an existing Parent Portal account and valid email address may register online at https://classroom.powerschool.com using their email address as the PowerSchool ID and Happy123! as the temporary password.
-To create a new Unified Classroom account, unlock an existing account, or associate new students with an existing account, please contact your local campus to assist with account access and to obtain your student’s Access ID code.
+- Online Enrollment: Parents and guardians may register online at https://dallasisd.powerschool.com/public.
+To create a new Parent portal account, unlock an existing account, or associate new students with an existing account, please contact your local campus to assist with account access and to obtain your student’s Access ID code.
 For security purposes, this code is provided by the school.
 Not sure which school to contact?
-Please try the online school locator at https://www.dallasisd.org/Page/22688 to find your closest campus.
+Please try the online school locator to find your closest campus.

 - Pre-K Enrollment: Visit www.dallasisd.org/prek.

 If you have any questions or need help with enrollment, please call (972) 925-5555.
 For questions or help with pre-k enrollment, please call (214) 932-7735..